DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         4) inspection
         5) rework
         6) follow-up
-    - **Static application security testing (SAST)**: evaluates the security of software without running it by analyzing either the source code or the compiled application
+    - 🔖**Static application security testing (SAST)**: evaluates the security of software without running it by analyzing either the source code or the compiled application
-    - **Dynamic application security testing (DAST)**: evaluates the security of software in a runtime environment and is often the only option for organizations deploying applications written by someone else
+    - 🔖**Dynamic application security testing (DAST)**: evaluates the security of software in a runtime environment and is often the only option for organizations deploying applications written by someone else

 - 6.2.6 Misuse case testing
     - **Misuse case testing**: AKA abuse case testing - used by software testers to evaluate the vulnerability of their software to known risks